XiongxinZ/My_Fancy_Bank/README.md

    * **CustomerListPanel extends BankerContentPanel**: Panel for showing all the customers information.
 Double clicking on specific customers for more details.
    * **CollateralEvalsPanel extends BankerContentPanel**: Panel for showing all the unresolved collateral requests so far.
    * **StockEvalsPanel extends BankerContentPanel**: Panel for showing all the stocks on the market with an "Add" button for importing new stocks from the banker.

+* **DailyReportPanel extends JPanel**: The panel for showing the total number of monetary and stock transactions of each type.

 * **MyMenuButton extends JToggleButton**: MyMenuButton class.
 Implemented a toggle menu button.
 * **TableSetting**: set table design, the color of table.